|

 1) CAPITAL GAINS

-In the long term, capital gains on R/E are only slightly above inflation.
+Historically before 2003, capital gains on RE have been only slightly above inflation.
 Properties on the coasts return slightly more, those inland slightly less.
 Graphs of real and nominal gains from many sources are shown at the bottom of this page.
-Don't be mislead by people quoting cumulative returns.
-E.g. "Mr A realized a 50% return."
-That is only 4.14% if held 10 years.
+Don’t be mislead by people quoting cumulative returns.
+E.g. “Mr A realized a 50% return.”
+If that took 10 years it is only 4% annually.
 The longer the holding period the lower the yearly return.
 (See Problem #6 in calculating returns.)

-There are many problems with trying to measure prices over time.
+There are many problems with trying to measure statistical prices over time.

 - The real estate market is very cyclical.
 Do you measure the annual gains from peak to peak, or from trough to trough?